 Great Smoky Mountains National Park, near the Oconoluftee Visitor Center in Cherokee NC

 Handicap Accessible: Yes, with assistance.
 Bathrooms are handicap accessible as well

 Historic and operating grist mill, creekside views.
 You can purchase corn meal ground at the mill.

 From the Oconoluftee Visitor Center, head north into the Park on Highway 441.
 At exactly 1/2 mile, turn left into the Mingus Mill Parking area.
 The very short trail to the mill is located next to the restrooms

 The Mingus family moved into the Oconaluftee Valley in late 1700s.
 Most historians think that the existing mill, the one you can visit today, is the second mill on this site.
 The current mill was completed in 1886, and was one of the most advanced mills in the Smoky Mountains due to its use of a steel turbine design.

-Mingus Mill was designed and built by Sion Thomas Early, an apprentice Millwright and native of Virginia.
+Mingus Mill was funded by Dr. John Mingus, and designed and built by Sion Thomas Early, an apprentice Millwright and native of Virginia.
 Early built built the mill in 3 months, at a total cost of $600.00.
 In 1968, the National Park Service fully restored Mingus Mill.

 The Mill was the largest in the Smoky Mountains, and served over 200 families.
 Some of the families would bring their corn and wheat for more than 15 miles to have it ground at the mill.